 Panic Button isn’t completely secure

-If you have a determined attacker on your Chromebook, Panic Button will only do so much.
+If you have a determined attacker on your Chromebook, it’ll only do so much.
 Another user can see that you’ve installed this app from your app list and can easily disable it.

-However, that’s not the main purpose that Panic Button serves.
+However, that’s not the main purpose that this app serves.
 It’s to protect your Chromebook from glances in public and other people catching a glimpse of your Chromebook’s screen.

 If you really need to hide your Chrome tabs, Panic Button is the way to go.
-It’s free on the Chrome web store.
-It works for Chrome-running device that supports Chrome apps.
-And of course, works with all Chromebooks.
-It’s the most-rated “hide my Chrome tabs” app on the Chrome store.
+It’s completely free to install on the Chrome Web Store.

 Download Panic Button for Chrome.